akhan7/fss16groupG/read/2/README.md

 Among several automated detection approaches, text-based information retrieval (IR) approaches have been shown to outperform others in term of both accuracy and time efficiency.
 However, those IR-based approaches do not detect well the duplicate reports on the same technical issues written in different descriptive terms.

 * **iii2.
 Data:**
 Data (bug reports) have been taken from three popular open source projects - Eclipse (IDE), Firefox (Web browser) and OpenOffice (Office Suite).
-These sources were chosen because they were large software project with big bug repositories and they were all written in different languages so that a generalised result can be found.
+These sources were chosen because they were large software projects with big bug repositories and they were all written in different languages so that a generalised result can be found.

   | Dataset | Time Frame | Training Reports (Duplicate/All) | sting Reports(Duplicate/All)|